jaroslavjoc/rsschool-cv/cv.md

 - Discord Yaroslav(@jaroslavjoc)

 ### About me:
 I am 42 years old.
 But i am ready for new challenges.
-I like to learn and get new skills and as well to improve my strengths.
+I like to get new skills and to improve my strengths.

 ### Skills:
 - HTML5, CSS3